snel-repo/ComputationThruDynamicsBenchmark/README.md

 3. RandomTargetDelay: A musculoskeletal modeling and control engine (MotorNet) that we use to simulate a delayed RandomTarget reaching task (Codol et al.)

 ## Quick-Start:
-To get an overview of the major components of the code-base, you should only need to run three scripts:
+To get an overview of the major components of the code-base, only three scripts are necessary:
 1. examples/run_task_training.py
 2. examples/run_data_training.py
 3. examples/compare_tt_dt_models.py

 Before running these scripts, you will need to modify the HOME_DIR variable in your .env file to a location where you'd like to save the outputs of the runs (datasets, logging info, trained models).

-Once run_task_training.py is finished training, it will save a simulated spiking dataset in HOME_DIR/content/dataset/tt/ Modify "prefix" in run_data_training to whatever folder name is saved, typically in the form "yyyyMMdd_RUN_DESC..."
+run_task_training trains a simple GRU to perform a 3-Bit Flip-Flop task.
+The default parameters can be seen in the task_modeling/configs/ folder.
+Once run_task_training.py is finished training, it will save a simulated spiking dataset in HOME_DIR/content/dataset/tt/.
+To train a data-trained model on those simulated data, you just need to modify "prefix" in run_data_training.py to whatever folder name is saved, typically in the form "yyyyMMdd_RUN_DESC..."
 Only the yyyyMMdd_RUN_DESC should be included in the prefix.

-If there is more than one simulated dataset (i.e., if you did a hyperparameter sweep of task-trained models), the code currently just takes the first folder in the directory unless you pass in a "file_index" parameter into the datamodule to select a different simulated dataset.
+If there is more than one simulated dataset (i.e., if you did a hyperparameter sweep of task-trained models), data_training just takes the first folder in the directory unless you pass in a "file_index" parameter into the datamodule to select a different simulated dataset.

 Once run_data_training.py is complete, it will save a trained model and the datamodule as .pkl files.
-These pickle files will be loaded into analysis objects that have automated functions to compare models, perform fixed-point analyses, etc.
+These pickle files can be loaded into analysis objects that have automated functions to compare models, perform fixed-point analyses, etc.

 After both task-trained and data-trained models have been run, modify the dt_path and tt_path in compare_tt_dt_models.py to plot some basic comparisons and fixed-point analyses on the trained models!